-According to the Social Security Administration (SSA), 20 credits equals five years of work.
+According to the Social Security Administration (SSA), 20 credits is five years of work.
 Therefore, in general, to have enough credits to qualify for Social Security Disability Insurance (SSDI), you must have worked five out of the past ten years.
-Younger workers need fewer credits.
+Younger workers need fewer credits to qualify for the insurance program.

 How Do You Earn Work Credits?

 You earn work credits through contributions to the Social Security fund via taxes on your income.
 The amount of wages or self-employment income needed to earn a work credit changes each year.
-According to the SSA, in 2022, you need $1,510 to earn one credit.
-You can earn a maximum of four credits annually, which amounts to $6,040.
+According to the SSA, in 2024, you need to earn $1,730 to receive one credit.
+You can earn a maximum of four credits annually, which amounts to $6,920.

 Suppose you do not have enough work credits to qualify for SSDI.
 In that case, you may be eligible for disability benefits under the Supplemental Security Income (SSI) program.

-SSI is needs-based and does not rely on work credits.
-Instead, this program is available to individuals with minimal income or resources.
-A resource is anything that you can turn into cash, including property, stocks, bonds, and life insurance.
+SSI is a needs-based program and does not rely on work credits.
+Instead, this Federal program is available to individuals with limited income or minimal resources.
+A financial resource is anything that you can turn into cash, including property, stocks, bonds, and life insurance.

 - Skin disorders